mjkoo/cbors/README.md

 pip install cbors
 ```

-To install from source, use [pyo3-pack](https://github.com/PyO3/pyo3-pack) to build a wheel from repository root.
+To install from source, use [maturin](https://github.com/PyO3/maturin) to build a wheel from repository root.

 ```
-pyo3-pack build -i python3
+maturin build -i python3
 pip install target/wheels/*.whl
 ```